 Additionally, the International Student Services Office (ISSO) may have more information on international study exchange programs that are available through Carleton University.

 1. Listen to their career concerns and ideas – By listening you can provide them with feedback, support, and information regarding their interests and goals.
 Talk to them about your own work experiences including your industry type, employer, roles and responsibilities.
 You can offer to bring them to work for a day to shadow you or a colleague on the job to experience different types of workplaces.
-While you can share your own values, interests, and goals, be sure to respect your their’s interests, especially if they differ from your own.
+While you can share your own values, interests, and goals, be sure to respect your student’s interests, especially if they differ from your own.

 2. Help them maintain a strong, positive self-image – It is tough to convince an employer that you are the best person for the job if you don’t believe it yourself.
 With this in mind, try to help them identify their strengths, values, skills, personality traits, and enduring interests.
-Let him/her know that you admire these specific qualities and help them recognize that these qualities will act as great assets to a future career.
+Let them know that you admire these specific qualities and help them recognize that these qualities will act as great assets to a future career.

 4. Help out Carleton University students! – If you are an employer, consider contacting Carleton University’s Career Services with job/volunteer opportunities.
 Our website CUHire allows you to post job opportunities at any time, at no charge!